Genesis: Week 56

 • That our hearts will be strengthened in our sufferings

-• That our country will be invaded by Bible-believing, Christ-treasuring, people-loving movements
+• That Bible-believing, Christ-treasuring, people-loving movements will invade our country

 • That Acts 8:1,4 will be our “turning point” to send forth the gospel in our neighborhoods and around the world